spacehellas/tnova-vim-backend/documentation/tnova-vim-manager.md

 Orchestrator.
 We call this entity VIM Monitoring Manager (VIM MM), as a stand-alone software component.

-OpenStack and OpenDaylight already provide a rich set of metrics for both physical and virtual nodes, which should be sufficient for most T-NOVA requirements.
+OpenStack and OpenDayLight already provide a rich set of metrics for both physical and virtual nodes, which should be sufficient for most T-NOVA requirements.
 However, in order to gain a more detailed insight on the VNF status and operation, it would be advisable to be able to connect a rich set of